SkyBouncer/TwoStepZoom/README.md

-# Two-step Zoom
+# Zoom Presets
-A plugins that lets you change between two levels of zoom with the press of a button.
+A plugins that lets you change between preset levels of zoom with the press of a button.